michaelwestcohaesus/michaelwestcohaesus.github.io/README.md

 gulp
 ```
 into terminal to start the default watch tasks.

-- Gulp has been configured to
+Gulp has been configured to:
-concat all js files
+- concat all js files
-minify concanentated js file
+- minify concanentated main.js file
-convert .scss files to .css
+- convert .scss files to .css
-minify main.css
+- minify main.css